 How about a button or banner for my blog?
-This year Mike Lawson (@MrMikeLawson) has donated his talent and time to the cause and provided fantastic DBlogWeek graphics.
-(Thank you Mike!!)
+I’m so grateful to Mike Lawson (@MrMikeLawson) for donating his talent and time to the cause again this year and providing fantastic DBlogWeek graphics.
 If you’d like to display the button or banner on your blog you’ll find the HTML Codes below - just to make things a little bit easier.
 Highlight the code in the box, then copy and paste it into the HTML section of your blog’s sidebar or post or where ever you want to display the graphic.

 What if I want to tweet or Facebook about Diabetes Blog Week?
 That would be awesome, you can use the hashtag #DBlogWeek.